antimof/UxPlay/README.txt

 UxPlay source directory ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install" (same as for Linux).

+-   Running UxPlay while checking for GStreamer warnings (do this with "export GST_DEBUG=2" before runnng UxPlay) reveals that with the default (since UxPlay 1.64) use of timestamps for video synchonization, many video frames are being dropped (only on macOS), perhaps due to another error (about videometa) that shows up in the GStreamer warnings. **Recommendation: use the new UxPlay "no timestamp" option "`-vsync no`"** (you can add a line "vsync no" in the uxplayrc configuration file).

 -   On macOS with this installation of GStreamer, the only videosinks available seem to be glimagesink (default choice made by